Nuno-Jesus/Make-A-Make/README.md

 	cc -c hello.c
 	cc main.c hello.o

 This is great!
-The compilation worked out and finally we can execute our program and use our hello function!
+The compilation worked out and finally we can execute our program and use our `hello` function!
 But what if one wanted to compile `N` more files?
 Would they need to create `N` more rules?

 <!-- ------------------------------------------------------------------ -->

 ## <a name="index-5">5.
 Variables</a>
 Similar to programming languages, the Makefile syntax allows you to define variables.

+Variables are useful because:
-Variables allow you to focus your changes on one place, preventing error-prone implementations and repeated values across your Makefile.
+- allows you to focus your changes on one place;
+- prevents the repetition of values across the Makefile (which are much more error-prone)

 Variables can only be strings (a single one or a list of strings).
 Here are some examples: